ps173/personal-notes/Webcomponents-blog.md

 - [**Custom ELement**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) : Custom elements are again set of javascript apis used to define custom elements and their behaviour.
 So suppose you want a text area component in your app.
 Your requirement is that your text area should have line numbers.
-So you can create a custom element to extend it with your provided styles. (we will take a look at this example further in the article.)
+So you can create a custom element to extend it with your provided styles.

 - [**HTML templates**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) : The `<template>` and `<slot>` elements allow you to write markup that can be reapeated easily.

 With these terms out now we can get into how to make web components.

-So do you remember we talked about making a web component that is a text area and has a line height well let's make that.
-So I will start by making a html file. let's call this `index.html` and the contents of file will be these
+So let's try making a rich text editor.
+As a further challenge I will try to keep it really small.
+So firstly let's start by creating
+`index.html` file.
+This is a basic html file which we will use to manually test and play with our component

 ```html
 <!DOCTYPE html>